benw2/Dotfiles-for-Windows-11/README.md

 - Configure PSWebSearch for PowerShell.
 - Configure PSReadLine for PowerShell.
 - Configure Windows Terminal.
-- Install Notepad++.
-- Configure Notepad++.
-- Install .NET SDK.
 - Enable Windows Subsystem for Linux.
 - Install Ubuntu 20.04 LTS in WSL.
   - Install curl.
-  - Install Neofetch.
   - Configure Git in Ubuntu.
   - Install Visual Studio Code extensions in Ubuntu.
-  - Install Volta in Ubuntu.
-    - Install Node.js LTS using Volta in Ubuntu.
-    - Install NPM using Volta in Ubuntu.
-    - Install Yarn using Volta in Ubuntu.
-    - Install TypeScript using Volta in Ubuntu.
-    - Install Yarn-Upgrade-All using Volta in Ubuntu.
-    - Install NestJS CLI using Volta in Ubuntu.
   - Install Golang in Ubuntu.
-  - Install HUGO in Ubuntu.
-  - Install Vim in Ubuntu.
-  - Install Vim-Plug in Ubuntu.
-  - Install Vim plugins in Ubuntu.
   - Install Zsh in Ubuntu.
   - Install Oh My Zsh in Ubuntu.
   - Install Zsh-Autosuggestions for Oh My Zsh in Ubuntu.